Recently, I spent three days to meet one of my favorite liberal talk show hosts, Stephanie Miller, and tour the Intuit Dome (aka Sofi Stadium, Jr.).

 Hoult does a good job as the conflicted man who wonders if he's really guilty, but also wonders if there is a way out.
 After all, there's a baby on the way and he can't break up his family.
 This is especially true in the final act when the jury is sent to the scene of the crime.
 The way he recalls what really happens leads to a very interesting final scene.

 The real mystery is why Warner Brothers decided to show this movie at only a few screens nationwide, including a few in L-A. It's got a wide release overseas, so it could break even by the time it finally reaches Max and HBO in late December.
-If this was give a thousand screens in the US, at least it would show some respect for Clint.
+If this was given a thousand screens in the US, at least it would show some respect for Clint.

 Then there's this movie, which will be on Netflix in a few days.
 Some lucky people got to see it in theaters, but the best way was at the Egyptian on Hollywood Boulevard.